On the stability of multi-dimensional rarefaction waves I: the energy estimates: Introduction

 We also mention the new progress on the blow-up of compressible Euler equations in multi-dimensions that are not built upon Christodoulou’s framework.
 In \cite{BuckmasterShkollerVicol2DShock}, \cite{BuckmasterShkollerVicol3DShock} and \cite{BuckmasterShkollerVicol3DVorticityCreation}, Buckmaster, Shkoller and Vicol used different approaches to construct shock formation with vorticity and entropy.
 The approach is based on the perturbation of a Burgers shock and it works all the way to the time of first blowup and provided isolated singularities.
 See also \cite{BuckmasterIyer} for a result on the unstable behavior of the singularity.

 In the recent breakthrough \cite{MRRS1} and \cite{MRRS2}, Merle, Rapha\"{e}l, Rodnianski and Szeftel constructed the implosion type singularity for the compressible three-dimensional Navier-Stokes and Euler equations in a suitable regime of barotropic laws.
 This is a new family of blow-up solutions for compressible fluids and the density becomes infinity at the blow-up point.
+See also \cite{Biasi2021} for numerical investigation.